 \section{Local dissipativity analysis}

-The error bounds developed in \secref \ref{sec:ErrorBounds} are now leveraged to formulate conditions for which a \ac{cpa} function or combined \ac{cpa} and quadratic function is the storage function of a dissipative system.
-These results are then leveraged in \secref \ref{sec:opt} to develop convex optimization problems that simultaneously synthesize a system's storage function and analyzes common QSR characterizations -- such as gain, passivity, and conic bounds.
+The error bounds developed in \secref \ref{sec:ErrorBounds} are now leveraged to formulate conditions for which a \ac{cpa} function or combined \ac{cpa} and quadratic function is the storage function of a dissipative system. \secref \ref{sec:opt} then uses these to develop convex optimization problems that simultaneously synthesize a system's storage function and analyze common QSR characterizations -- such as gain, passivity, and conic bounds.